phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 ## Getting started

+As a recommendation, commit all of your work before running this command because this modifies/creates 39 files that if you want to undo, will be quite a time consumer if you have other files generated.

 Let's start by running the following command from the root of our app (or `apps/my_app_web` in an umbrella app):

 ```console